-Q-39: Having entered Germany from a risk area, do I have to report to the employer?
+Q-C39: Having entered Germany from a risk area, high-incidence area or area of virus variant of concern, do I have to report to the employer?

-A: Anyone who has stayed in a risk area within the last 10 days prior to their entry to Germany must report to the competent health office and the employer (supervisor) accordingly.
+A: Anyone who has stayed in a risk area, high-incidence area or virus variant area within the last 10 days prior to their entry to Germany must report to the competent health office and the employer (supervisor) accordingly.
 While employees are normally not obligated to provide the employer with information about the travel destination, they are obligated to provide any information with undue delay that helps to interrupt the infection chains as soon as possible.

-Employees are legally obligated under the employment contract to notify their employer of the quarantine after returning from a risk area, and also about the fact that they have returned from a risk area but have a valid negative test result in order to allow the employer to take further necessary protective measures.
+Employees are legally obligated under the employment contract to notify their employer of the quarantine after returning from a risk area, high-incidence area or virus variant area, and also about the fact that they have returned from a risk area but have valid proof in order to allow the employer to take further necessary protective measures.
 Because of the highly infectious nature of 2019-nCoV and the potential severe disease progression of 2019-nCoV, employees are obligated to notify their supervisor of a positive test without undue delay.

-Q-C40: Can management ask the employees if they plan to spend their vacation in a risk area.
+Q-C40: Can management ask the employees if they plan to spend their vacation in a risk area, high-incidence area or virus variant area?

 A: The employer has a duty of care towards employees, and must observe occupational health and safety regulations and protect the workforce from danger and health risks.
 In the Corona context, this means that the employer must know whether one of his employees is particularly at risk of infection.
-The employer may demand information from employees as to whether they have been on vacation in a risk area designated by the authorities or the Robert Koch Institute, or whether they will travel to such an area.
+The employer may demand information from employees as to whether they have been on vacation in a risk area, high-incidence area or virus variant area designated by the authorities or the Robert Koch Institute, or whether they will travel to such an area.
 Employers must be able to find out about this increased risk so that they can act appropriately to protect their employees, for example by reorganizing work or sending employees to the home office.
-However, it is sufficient for the employer to ask whether the employee is traveling to a risk area.
+However, it is sufficient for the employer to ask whether the employee is traveling to a risk area, high-incidence area or virus variant area.
 The answer must then truthfully only be "yes" or "no".
 Employees who remain silent in response to the employer's justified question or who say the untruth violate their contractual obligations, with the consequence that they may even be dismissed after a warning.